-"The Diamonds herein invoiced have been purchased from legitimate sources not involved in the funding of conflict and in conformance with United Nations resolutions.
-The seller hereby guarantees that these Diamonds are conflict free, based on - 27.4 Members shall keep records of all Kimberley Process certificates and System of Warranties invoices received and issued, and have them audited and reconciled on an annual basis either as part of an RJC Audit, or by an RJC Accredited Auditor during the Certification Period, or by a separate independent auditor, as suits the circumstances of the business.
-If asked for by a duly authorised government agency, these records must be able to prove compliance with the Kimberley Process. - 27.5 Members shall maintain awareness of and comply with applicable international and national sanctions that prohibit transactions involving Diamonds with targeted individuals, entities or organisations.
+"The Diamonds herein invoiced have been purchased from legitimate sources not involved in the funding of conflict and in - conformance with United Nations resolutions.
+The seller hereby guarantees that these Diamonds are conflict free, based on personal knowledge and/or written guarantees provided by the Supplier of these Diamonds." - 27.4 Members shall keep records of all Kimberley Process certificates and System of Warranties invoices received and issued, and have them audited and reconciled on an annual basis either as part of an RJC Audit, or by an RJC Accredited Auditor during the Certification Period, or by a separate independent auditor, as suits the circumstances of the business.
+If asked for by a duly authorised government agency, these records must be able to prove compliance with the Kimberley Process. - 27.5 Members shall maintain awareness of and comply with applicable international and national sanctions that prohibit transactions involving Diamonds with targeted individuals, entities or organisations. - 27.6 Members shall inform all Employees that buy or sell Diamonds about government restrictions on the trade in Diamonds, Conflict Diamonds, the Kimberley Process Certification Scheme and the World Diamond Council System of Warranties.